The quick iPhone 12 Pro review: Apple’s on 5G and camera autopilot

 5G: A mess today, hopefully better tomorrow?

-Abbreviated “5G,” the next-generation cellular standard can be confusing, so if you want details, look back to my prior definitions and low/mid/high band guides.
+Abbreviated “5G,” the next-generation cellular standard can be confusing; if you want details, look back to my prior definitions and low/mid/high band guides.
 Over the next decade, 5G will deliver cellular data speeds 10 to 100 times faster than 4G, which dominated the last decade.
-Downloads that previously took 600 seconds (10 minutes) will, depending on the speed of your nearby 5G towers, take as little as 60 or 6 seconds, a step change that will enable 4K video streaming, mixed reality experiences, and yet-to-be-imagined future applications.
+Downloads that previously took 600 seconds (10 minutes) will, depending on the speed of your nearby 5G towers, take as little as 60 or even 6 seconds, a step change that will enable 4K video streaming, mixed reality experiences, and yet-to-be-imagined future applications.

 Every iPhone 12 model has the same basic 5G hardware within a given country: Qualcomm’s Snapdragon X55 modem, which debuted in 2019 and will soon be leapfrogged by the faster and more power-efficient X60.
 Consequently, every iPhone 12 supports low and mid band (“sub-6GHz”) 5G; U.S. models also support high band (“millimeter wave”) 5G.
 This year’s models can achieve multi-gigabit per second (Gbps) speeds on a single band; next year’s models will be able to use sub-6GHz and millimeter wave 5G at the same time for even faster speeds.
 Given how long Apple waited to embrace 5G, it’s unfortunate that the iPhone 12s showed up late with the X55 instead of arriving first with the X60.

 Speedcheck.org‘s “first weekend of iPhone 12” speed chart illustrates that U.S. iPhone 12 users should expect average 5G speeds slightly above or below 100Mbps where they can get 5G signals.
 In our tests, speeds generally fall to sub-40Mbps in 4G areas, and approximate 1Gbps only in comically modest parts of major cities.
 With the new iPhones, users should also expect to see 5G icons even when they’re actually using 4G networks, and whipsaw-class variations between downloads from block to block when walking or driving.
-5G hype has made it critically important to understand the difference between “peak” and “average” performance,
+5G hype has made it critically important to understand the difference between “peak” and “average” performance.

 In my neighborhood, iPhone 12 Pro peaked at 132Mbps down and 50Mbps up on T-Mobile’s 5G network.
 That’s around 30% better for downloads and the same for uploads as what I was getting one year ago with T-Mobile’s 4G network on my iPhone 11 Pro; I’ve intermittently seen 4G speeds similar to this “5G” performance in past years, well before the iPhone 12 existed.

-Put simply, the iPhone 12 has the necessary 5G capabilities to succeed, but is depending on carriers to live up to their end of the 5G standard’s promise.
+Put simply, the iPhone 12 has the necessary 5G capabilities to succeed, but it is depending on carriers to live up to their end of the 5G standard’s promise.
 Until then, the biggest change should be the percentage of times users get faster than 100Mbps connections, and we’ll have to wait and see how that actually pans out.

 Cameras and Lidar: Differences most people will only spot at night (for now)